Last Updated on March 10, 2021 by Julia Wilson

 - Diabetic ketoacidosis (DK) – Caused by uncontrolled diabetes when the body is unable to access glucose for energy so begins to break down fat as an alternate source.
 During this process, ketones (waste products) build up in the body which causes the blood to become too acidic.

 - Diabetes mellitus – Either caused by insufficient insulin production or failure of the cells to respond to insulin.

 - Exocrine pancreatic insufficiency – Insufficient secretion of pancreatic enzymes required to digest food.

-- Hyperthyroidism – Usually caused by a benign tumour of the thyroid glands.
+- Hyperthyroidism – Increased levels of thyroid hormones responsible for metabolism which is usually caused by a benign tumour of the thyroid glands.

 - Inflammatory bowel disease– A group of disorders in which different types of inflammatory cells invade the gastrointestinal tract.

 Depending on the cause, there may be other symptoms accompanying the increased appetite.
 Things to watch for include:

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He will ask if you have noticed any other changes to your cat.
 Increased thirst and urination, change in behaviour etc. The age and physical appearance of your cat may provide your veterinarian with clues to the likely cause.
 A middle-aged to senior cat is at a higher risk of hyperthyroidism or diabetes; a younger, intact female cat may be pregnant.

 - Baseline tests to evaluate the health of your cat and assess organ function, which complete blood count, biochemical profile and urinalysis to evaluate the overall health of the cat.